ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingarraysinstate/README.md

         If you want to change some or all items of the array, you can use map() to create a new array.
 The function you will pass to map can decide what to do with each item, based on its data or its index (or both).

         In this example, an array holds coordinates of two circles and a square.
 When you press the button, it moves only the circles down by 50 pixels.
-It does this by producing a new array of data using map():
+It does this by producing a new array of data using map(): Tramsform.js

+    Replacing items in an array

+    It is particularly common to want to replace one or more items in an array.
+Assignments like arr[0] = 'bird' are mutating the original array, so instead you’ll want to use map for this as well.

+    To replace an item, create a new array with map.
+Inside your map call, you will receive the item index as the second argument.
+Use it to decide whether to return the original item (the first argument) or something else: Replace.js